chen7david/knex-project-example/README.md

 #### Adding Controllers and Middleware
 A koa server support middleware and controller functions.
 - middleware: modifies the request then passes it on to the next middleware.
-- controller modifies the request and responds to the user.
+- controller: modifies the request and responds to the user.

 ```js
 const middleware = async (ctx, next) => {